puppet-enterprise-support-team/puppet-curator/README.md

 #####`blacklist`
 String.
 This should be an empty array [], an array of log handler strings, or left empty.
 Default: ['elasticsearch', 'urllib3']

-### Private classes

-## Limitations

-## Development

-Improvements and bug fixes are greatly appreciated.
-See the [contributing guide](https://github.com/puppet-enterprise-support-team/puppet-curator/CONTRIBUTING.md) for information on adding and validating tests for PRs.